open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Start Time

 Prometheus Cumulative metrics do not include the start time of the metric.
 When converting Prometheus Counters to OTLP, conversion MUST follow [Cumulative streams: handling unknown start time](#cumulative-streams-handling-unknown-start-time) by default.
 Conversion MAY offer configuration, disabled by default, which allows using the `process_start_time_seconds` metric to provide the start time.
+Using `process_start_time_seconds` is only correct when all counters on the target start after the process and are not reset while the process is running.

 #### Exemplars